Home | History | Events | Projects | GYHS store | About FOGHS | Join FOGHS | Full Moon Camp Outs

 Full Moon Camp Outs:

-Combine volunteer work, soaking, and enjoying Henry W. Coe State Park with on site camping.
+Combine volunteer work, creek swims, and enjoying Henry W. Coe State Park with on site camping.

 Mar 2-4 Apr 6-8 May 4-6 Jun 1-3